Learn more about cookies

 Parliament has a wireless local area network (WLAN) that can be used by the media (see Technical instructions).

-The Parliament's Information Office is also responsible for arranging the programme for foreign journalists covering Speakers' visits.
+Parliament Communications is also responsible for arranging the programme for foreign journalists covering Speakers' visits.